m0L3cuL3/Ladicius-Compiler/README.md

-# Ladicius-Compiler
+# Information
-This is mainly a Java compiler
+This is mainly a Java compiler for lazy people like me